I posted something in the Fully Booked Coach Facebook group this week that created a certain amount of disagreement with a few people.

 The one dollar ‘O’ ring issue that caused the Challenger Space Shuttle disaster was known to be a potential problem to engineers before the fateful day.
-But nobody felt safe enough to be the person that halted a launch that would costs millions of dollars per day.
+But nobody felt safe enough to be the person that halted a launch that would cost millions of dollars per day.

-Quaker lost more than $1 billion when they bought Snapple because nobody asked, ‘But what if the other drink manufacturers just copy an idea that we cannot possibly patent?’
+Quakers lost more than $1 billion when they bought Snapple because nobody asked, ‘But what if the other drink manufacturers just copy an idea that we cannot possibly patent?’

-And Toys ‘R’ Us failed because nobody pointed out that by signing an exclusive deal to sell online only via Amazon meant that when that deal ran out they would have zero infrastructure in place to be compete with their once partner.
+And Toys ‘R’ Us failed because nobody pointed out that by signing an exclusive deal to sell online only via Amazon meant that when that deal ran out they would have zero infrastructure in place to compete with their once partner.